Gionson13/CBuild/README.md

 LibraryDirs: null
 Dependencies: null
 ProjectReferences: null
+Content: null
 ```

-You add every file you want to compile in Files and you're good to go.
+You add every file (path relative to project directory) you want to compile in Files and you're good to go.

-> All the filepath must be relative to the solution directory.
+> All the filepaths are relative to the solution directory unless it is specified otherwise.

 The possible OutputType are `Application`, `StaticLibrary` and `DynamicLibrary`.
 And the supported languages are `C` and `Cpp`.